 Limestone is either honed, which gives it a more natural look, or polished, which gives it a brighter sheen.
 Even though limestone is a strong stone, it’s easy to stain, especially from acidic products such as tea, citrus, or juice.

 Since limestone is lighter in color, these stains are more noticeable.
 Plus, limestone can scratch.
 However, small scratches can come out with a light buffing, and it’s possible to avoid scratches altogether by always using a cutting board.

 Unique look and appeal of natural stone

-Deciding between the different natural stone tile types takes some time and research.
+Deciding between the different natural stone tile types and creating a comparison takes some time and research.
 But, it’s time and research that reveals a world of possibilities for each selection.
 Once you decide where you would like to incorporate natural stone, and if it fits with your space, you can choose the best type and enjoy it for many years to come.